NapkinVisual/Napkin-Visual/docs/api-reference/actions/README.md

 ### keplerGlInit

-Initialize kepler.gl reducer.
+Initialize reducer.
 It is used to pass in `mapboxApiAccessToken` to `mapStyle` reducer.

 -   **ActionTypes**: [`ActionTypes.INIT`][12]
 -   **Updaters**: [`mapStyleUpdaters.initMapStyleUpdater`][177]

 **Parameters**

 -   `payload` **[Object][164]**
     -   `payload.mapboxApiAccessToken` **[string][162]** mapboxApiAccessToken to be saved to mapStyle reducer
     -   `payload.mapboxApiUrl` **[string][162]** mapboxApiUrl to be saved to mapStyle reducer.
     -   `payload.mapStylesReplaceDefault` **[Boolean][165]** mapStylesReplaceDefault to be saved to mapStyle reducer

 ### receiveMapConfig

-Pass config to kepler.gl instance, prepare the state with preset configs.
+Pass config to instance, prepare the state with preset configs.
 Calling `KeplerGlSchema.parseSavedConfig` to convert saved config before passing it in is required.

 You can call `receiveMapConfig` before passing in any data.
 The reducer will store layer and filter config, waiting for data to come in.
 When data arrives, you can call `addDataToMap` without passing any config, and the reducer will try to match preloaded configs.
 This behavior is designed to allow asynchronous data loading.

-It is also useful when you want to prepare the kepler.gl instance with some preset layer and filter settings.
+It is also useful when you want to prepare the instance with some preset layer and filter settings.
 **Note** Sequence is important, `receiveMapConfig` needs to be called **before** data is loaded.
-Currently kepler.gl doesn't allow calling `receiveMapConfig` after data is loaded.
+Currently we don't allow calling `receiveMapConfig` after data is loaded.
 It will reset current configuration first then apply config to it.

 -   **ActionTypes**: [`ActionTypes.RECEIVE_MAP_CONFIG`][12]